Best Chinese Restaurants in San Francisco by Neighborhood

 A truly fun San Francisco experience is a Mongolian-style hot pot, a make-your-own meal.
 Happy Lamb Hot Pot is satisfying for meat eaters and vegetarians alike at all levels of the desired spiciness.
 With both vegan and meat options, choose one of the nine different broths (from mushroom broth to marrow broth) and more than 30 protein options.
 Gather a group and warm up on a cool night with hot pot!
 Most Popular Choices: American Kobe Beef and New Zealand lamb.

 The Chairman Truck

-We would be remiss if we didn't include a roving food truck on our list, especially one as popular as the Chairman.
-Their baos are inspired by the original street food of Asia - it's bold, spicy, unique, fast and delicious.
+We would be remiss if we didn't include a food truck on our list, especially one as popular as The Chairman.
+Their baos are inspired by the original street food of Asia.
+It's bold, spicy, unique, fast, and flavorful.
 Most Popular Dishes: Tender pork belly, spicy chicken.

 Sign Up for Our Newsletter

 Be the first to know about upcoming events and festivals, new restaurants, special deals, and everything else happening in the City by the Bay.